It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - The police officers did not administer the field sobriety tests correctly.

-- The defendant had a medical condition (such as GERD) that caused the breath test to return an inaccurately high BAC (blood alcohol content) result.
+- You had a medical condition (such as GERD) that caused the breath test to return an inaccurately high BAC (blood alcohol content) result.

 - The chemical test results from the breathalyzer were unreliable because it had not been calibrated recently, or the blood tests were contaminated by the lab techs.